matrix-org/synapse/docs/federate.md

 machine's public DNS hostname, and provide Synapse with a TLS certificate which is valid for your ``server_name``.

-Once you have completed the steps necessary to federate, you should be able to join a room via federation.
-(A good place to start is ``#synapse:matrix.org`` - a room for Synapse admins.)
+Once federation has been configured, you should be able to join a room over federation.
+A good place to start is ``#synapse:matrix.org`` - a room for Synapse admins.

 ## Delegation